x64x2/puche/README.md

 10. The Japanese lives in the first house.
 11. The man who smokes white powder lives in the house next to the man with the fox.
-12. ectasy are smoked in the house next to the house where the horse is kept.
+12. Ectasy are taken in the house next to the house where the horse is kept.
 13. The weed smoker drinks orange juice.
 14. The Japanese smokes weed.